phucsinhhome/ps-gcs-syncer/file-processing/README.md

     </file.init>
 </localEntry>
 ```

+> If password contains special characters like `@`, then replace them with hex representation as mentioned in section below

 __Deploy Composite Exporter Application__

 Right click on project `file-processing-local-to-sftp-composite-exporter` > `Export Composite Application Project` to export it to `{MI_HOME}/repository/deployment/server/carbonapps`.
 Wait for the MI deploy the necessary artifacts sucessfully.